Sounding right while being wrong

 Is this only true for AI chatbots?

 I don't think so.
-I remember one of my teachers telling us something true one day: "People who write textbooks make mistakes."
+I remember one of my professors telling us something true one day: "People who write textbooks make mistakes."
 So when you read a textbook and you think you're right, maybe you're right.

 Sounding correct while being wrong is a human trait.
 It is not something limited to AI.